ko4iyy/check-connect/README.md

 KO4IYY
 steve@ko4iyy.com

-Make sure install is executable with chmod.
+Make sure install is executable with chmod. (i.e. sudo chmod 755 ./install)

-You can just run "sudo ./install" or "sudo bash ./install.sh"
+Just run "sudo ./install"

 This program will install and configure a service for Asterisk to monitor your remote connection.
 If it drops, it will try and reconnect to the configured node, and will write results to a log file.
 It also builds a simple html page to view the local supermon page, the remote ECR connection, and display the log file.

 This file was made for and tested on a Raspberry PI4 running Archlinux, but may work on other linux platforms running Allstar to connect to other nodes; with some minor tweaks.

-Run install as root or as sudo. (sudo bash install.sh)
+Run install as root or as sudo. (sudo ./install)

 Run down the menu items in order